JordanBispo/Node.js-API-rest-Example/Customer Manager API/README.md

     ]
 }
 ```

-### GET the 10 customers with the highest health risk
-List the 10 customer with the highest health risk

-* Method GET.
-* Endpoint URL - /api/higher-health-risk.
-* Response {message: "status message", CustomerList: Array}.

 ### TEST.http
 Case you are using VSCode, Install / enable the extension "REST Client" to test in a simple way and testing the api routes with just one click.